Classic Shades Painting

-(The following is an official Classic Shades Painting Co. policy on the subject of customer service.
-This policy is generally distributed to and tested on every field employee.)
+(The following is an official Classic Shades Painting Co. policy.
+It is distributed to all field employees.)

-I am sure you have heard plenty about the importance of customer satisfaction.
+I am sure you have heard before about the importance of customer satisfaction.
 But what exactly is customer satisfaction?

 A customer (also referred to as a client) is defined as a recipient of a product or service supplied by a seller or a service provider.
 Satisfaction is defined as the fulfillment of a desire or a need.

 If “to satisfy” means to fulfill a need, then the first and the most important step, where the understanding of customer satisfaction is concerned, is to figure out what your customers really need and want.

 Let’s start with examining what motivates people to do home maintenance and improvement.
 As expensive and disruptive to a person’s live as these projects can be, why do people undertake them?
 By survey, they do this because they have a need to protect and beautify their homes and businesses.